Non-small-cell lung cancer: Other treatment options

 NSCLC patients with advanced disease who are not found to have either EGFR or ALK mutations may receive bevacizumab, which is a monoclonal antibody medication targeted against the vascular endothelial growth factor (VEGF).
 This is based on an Eastern Cooperative Oncology Group study that found that adding bevacizumab to carboplatin and paclitaxel chemotherapy for certain patients with recurrent or advanced NSCLC (stage IIIB or IV) may increase both overall survival and progression-free survival.

-NSCLC cells expressing programmed death-ligand 1 (PD-L1) could interact with programmed death receptor 1 (PD-1) expressed on the surface of T cells, and result in decreased tumor cell kill by the immune system.
-Atezolizumab is an anti PD-L1 monoclonal antibody.
-Nivolumab and Pembrolizumab are anti PD-1 monoclonal antibodies.
+NSCLC cells expressing programmed death-ligand 1 (PD-L1) could interact with programmed death receptor 1 (PD-1) expressed on the surface of T cells and result in decreased tumor cell kill by the immune system.
+Atezolizumab is an anti-PD-L1 monoclonal antibody.
+Nivolumab and Pembrolizumab are anti-PD-1 monoclonal antibodies.
 Ipilimumab is a monoclonal antibody that targets Cytotoxic T-lymphocyte-associated protein 4 (CTLA-4) on the surface of T cells.
-Bevacizumab is a monoclonal antibody that targets Vascular Endothelial Growth Factor (VEGF) in the circulation and functions as an angiogenesis inhibitor.
+Bevacizumab is a monoclonal antibody that targets the Vascular Endothelial Growth Factor (VEGF) in the circulation and functions as an angiogenesis inhibitor.
 Multiple phase 3 clinical trials utilizing immunotherapy in the first line for treatment of NSCLC were published, including Pembrolizumab in KEYNOTE-024, KEYNOTE-042, KEYNOTE-189 and KEYNOTE-407; Nivolumab and Ipilimumab in CHECKMATE-227 and CHECKMATE 9LA; and Atezolizumab in IMpower110, IMpower130 and IMpower150.

 In 2015, the US Food and Drug Administration (FDA) approved the anti-PD-1 agent nivolumab for advanced or metastatic SCC.

 In 2015, FDA also approved the anti-EGFR drug necitumumab for metastatic SCC.